aamnah/notes/sysadmin/install_windows_11_macos_vmware_fusion_player.md

 ## Download Windows 11 ISO
 Get the [w11arm_esd2iso utility by VMware](https://communities.vmware.com/t5/VMware-Fusion-Documents/w11arm-esd2iso-a-utility-to-create-Windows-11-ARM-ISOs-from/ta-p/2957381) to download the Windows 11 ISO.
 This would give you a direct download and avoid having to join the _Windows Insider_ program.

-Using the ISO from [UUP Dump]() or from a Windows Insider converted VHDX file is not recommended.
+Using the ISO from [UUP Dump](https://www.uupdump.cn/?lang=en-us) or from a Windows Insider converted `VHDX` file is not recommended.

 > You should be using an retail channel installation ISO built using the procedures in the guide.
 Other installation methods tend to have a few warts and sometimes flaky behavior.

-For example: the ISO downloaded with CrystalFetch installed Windows 11 for me, but then i was not able to change Display Resolution because the option was grayed out (possibly because of missing drivers)
+For example: the ISO downloaded with CrystalFetch installed Windows 11 but i got stuck at the WiFi Network selection screen.

 ```bash
 # Install command line tools